-Developing and Nurturing Meaning and Purpose in the Academic Life at PLU and in the world
+Developing and Nurturing Purpose in the Academic Life at PLU and in the World

 In each year-long seminar, seven to nine faculty will meet to study and discuss a variety of matters vital to their profession as faculty at PLU.
 They will discuss some important historical materials and debates about vocation, various contemporary issues in pedagogy and higher education, and selected related controversies in contemporary society and academic disciplines.
 These discussions will intersect with consideration of PLU’s mission and individual faculty members’ academic and personal goals.

-- A heightened understanding of the rich, inclusive notion of “vocation” and of the challenges that PLU students face in developing their own senses of meaning and purpose in life.
+- A heightened understanding of the rich, inclusive notion of “vocation” and of the challenges that PLU students face in developing their own senses of purpose in life.

 - A clearer understanding of the specific contributions that individual faculty and the university can best bring to each other.